 Like most MLM compensation plans, the Pampered Chef compensation plan is pretty complicated, but to summarise, you make money in Pampered Chef by selling products and recruiting others into the company.

-The Pampered Chef compensation plan has 5 commission rates based on monthly sales, but all consultants make between 20-25% commissions per sale, which is actually very low for multi-level marketing.
+The Pampered Chef compensation plan has 5 commission rates based on monthly sales, but all consultants make between 20-25% commissions per sale.

 Pampered Chef also offers a few bonuses: